WICG/serial/README.md

 ### Code of conduct

 We are committed to providing a friendly, safe and welcoming environment for all.
-Please read and respect the [WHATWG Code of Conduct](https://whatwg.org/code-of-conduct).
+Please read and respect the [W3C Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).